 To redirect capital towards financing the energy transition and meeting broader sustainability challenges, policy intervention is essential.
 The EU needs a strategy to unlock the full potential of sustainable finance and investment in the low-carbon, circular and resource-efficient economy.
 The Commission set up a High-Level Expert Group on Sustainable Finance (HLEG) in late 2016 to help develop a roadmap to unlock the full potential of sustainable finance.

-Building on the HLEG recommendations, the Commission Action Plan sets the Commission's vision and the steps needed to ensure that the financial system and the investment chain effectively integrate sustainability considerations.
+Building on the HLEG recommendations, the Commission Action plan on sustainable finance sets the Commission's vision and the steps needed to ensure that the financial system and the investment chain effectively integrate sustainability considerations.

 This high-level conference was an opportunity to keep up the momentum established at the One Planet Summit and bring together the support and commitment from EU leaders and key private players for the changes needed in the financial system.

-It was the moment to present the Commission Action Plan and to agree on concrete follow-up.
-The conference provided the momentum and a shared vision on sustainable finance to feed the European Council debate and conclusions of 22-23 March 2018.
+The objective of the event was to present the Commission's Action plan and to agree on concrete follow-up.
+The conference provided a shared vision on sustainable finance to feed the European Council debate and conclusions of 22-23 March 2018.

 Programme and contributions

 The conference was webstreamed.
 You can still watch the full recording of the conference.